Cultural Differences in International Merger and Acquisitions

 One can attribute the difference in the outcomes to the difference in approaches to the merger, acquisition and integration process.
 TATA employed directly opposite methods to Daimler.
 The essence of this method lay in respecting the existing culture rather than imposing a foreign culture.

 At the start of the process, the Managing Director openly stated that “change of ownership has little to do with the changing of culture”.
 This had several consequences on TATA’s management style.

 Firstly, TATA, in contrast with Daimler, decided to leave the existing management structure intact and leave the national British managers.
 There wasn’t any attempt to impose Indian managers on JLR.
 All the key personnel retained their positions.

 Thirdly, unlike in the DaimlerChrysler and Mitsubishi alliance, TATA managed to inspire trust in JLR.
-First of all, the fact that most of JLR’s personnel were left on their positions showed that TATA trusts JLR, and believed that it is capable of solving their problems.
-Moreover, more than once in interviews the Managing Director stated that “it is TATA’s responsibility” to take care of JLR and that “TATA won’t shy away from investments, if it is required”.
-Such clear statements of loyalty contributed positively on the cooperation between the companies.
+First of all, the fact that most of JLR’s personnel were left in their positions showed that TATA trusts JLR, and believed that it is capable of solving their problems.
+Moreover, more than once in interviews, the Managing Director stated that “it is TATA’s responsibility” to take care of JLR and that “TATA won’t shy away from investments if it is required”.
+Such clear statements of loyalty contributed positively to the cooperation between the companies.

 The following graph illustrates the impact such an approach has brought about: